 Schemes attracting partial external funding will be assessed in the same way as those schemes which require 100% of funding from borrowing and will only be included within the capital programme if they meet the Council's needs, objectives and priorities.
-Schemes attracting 100% external funding would normally be included automatically within the capital programme; subject to confirmation of the external funding, the projects fit with Council priorities and consideration of any associated revenue implications.
+Schemes attracting 100% external funding would normally be included automatically within the capital programme; subject to confirmation of the external funding, confirmation that the projects fit with Council priorities and consideration of any associated revenue implications.
 A capital bid appraisal form still needs to be completed for these proposals.

-4. REVENUE IMPLICATIONS - LINKS TO THE MEDIUM TERM FINANCIAL PLAN (MTFP)
+4. REVENUE IMPLICATIONS - LINKS TO THE MEDIUM TERM FINANCIAL PLAN (MTFP), TREASURY MANAGEMENT STRATEGY STATEMENT AND PRUDENTIAL INDIACTORS

-All capital investment must be sustainable in the long term through revenue support by the Council or its partners.
-All capital investment decisions consider the revenue implication both in terms of servicing the finance and the running costs of the new assets.
 The impact of the revenue implications is a significant factor in determining approval of projects.
+All capital investment decisions consider the revenue implications both in terms of servicing the finance and the running costs of the new assets.

-The use and financing of capital resources has been fully taken into account in the production of the Council's Medium Term Financial Plan.
+The use and financing of capital resources has been fully taken into account in the production of the Council's Annual Budget and Medium Term Financial Plan, and are reflected in both the Treasury Management Strategy Statement for 2019-20 and Prudential Indicators for 2019-20 to 2021-22, as detailed in Appendix 14 and 16 of the Budget 2019-20 and Medium Term Financial Plan 2019-22 report.